tfpf/WSLNotify/README.md

 * Multiple notifications fill up the system tray with the application icon.

 # Environment-Agnostic Configuration Files
-`config` contains my configuration files for Bash, Zsh and GVIM (and some other stuff).
+`dotfiles` contains my configuration files for Bash, Zsh and GVIM (and some other stuff).
 These can be used on GNU/Linux or WSL without making any changes whatsoever.
 Having identical files for both means I don't have to spend time setting up my environment.